 Most people think Hawaii is a very expensive spot.
 But there are ways to have a very cheap vacation to the islands.
 If you visit the main island hub at Oahu, more flights are offered to Honolulu.
 Many with cheap flight incentives to travel to the island.

-Also cheaper hotels, bargain website offerings, staying at Airbnb’s and even camping can be cheaper alternatives.
-Visiting the main attractions can also be cheap if you do them on your own and take public transportation which is easy and cheap.
+Also cheaper hotels, bargain website offerings, staying at vacation rentals and even camping can be cheaper alternatives.
+Visiting the main attractions can also be affordable if you do them on your own and take public transportation which is easy.

 Recommended by Noel of This Hawaii Life